Omlawrence24/Note-Taker/README.md

   ### MIT

   ## Description
   Note Taker that can be used to write and save notes.
-This application will use an        Express.js back end and will save and retrieve note data from a JSON file.
+This application will use and Express.js back end and will save and retrieve note data from a JSON file.

   ## Table of Contents
  * [Installation](#installation)